0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 **Does this apply to frames and receivers?**

-In my opinion, no. I do not believe frames or receivers qualify for the state definition of *firearm* in RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010) so they could not then be an *untraceable firearm*.
-In addition, the bill separately defines both "frame or receiver" and "unfinished frame or receiver", which would be unnecessary if they were considered *firearms*.
+In my opinion, no. I do not believe frames or receivers qualify for the state definition of *firearm* in RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010) so they could not then be an "untraceable firearm".
+In addition, the bill separately defines both "frame or receiver" and "unfinished frame or receiver", which would be unnecessary if they were already considered *firearms*.
 See the next section for more on "unfinished frame or receivers".

 **Does this apply to antiques?**